Matchmaker & Dating Coach

 The early days of her multifaceted career also embraced working as a commercial photographer, a fashion model, a PA to a film producer, a tour guide, founding a community-run children’s nursery, school and youth club.

-She’s been very happily married for thirty seven years to her husband, Sebastian Balfour, Emeritus Professor of Contemporary Spanish Studies at the London School of Economics.
+She’s been very happily married for thirty nine years to her husband, Sebastian Balfour, Emeritus Professor of Contemporary Spanish Studies at the London School of Economics.
 Living between North Kensington and West Sussex they also spend time with grandchildren in Rome and Brussels as well as in Catalonia, where they have a house in the mountains.